-- 58. Rezoning of this block of land will enable several new lots to be created for residential use in the short to medium term (10 years).
-The development will then anchor up this northwestern part of Ashburton as an area for medium density residential development. - 59.
-The ODP ensures that there is three main access points via road into and out of the site.
-Further, proposed Lot 305 is a potential future road connection to adjoining land being Lot 7 DP 62713 albeit this is currently Rural zoned land so may be limitations to future development over this adjoining land unless rezoning is sought. - 60.
-Regarding medium density the benefits of the proposed medium density housing are: - Enabling greater residential density with the development and within proximity to recreation. - Providing a choice of section size and house size within the development - Situating the higher density areas in a position where they are buffered by lower density development. - Some elements of the existing infrastructure will be able to be utilised creating efficiencies. - The scale of the development is such that connections into existing infrastructure for sewerage and water supply can be undertaken. - More generally the rezoning will ultimately result in growth which will increase the rating base and generate a higher level of development contributions. - The economic activity associated with the development includes land purchase and development, infrastructure construction and installation, built development and increased expenditure from new residents.
-There are also the consequential effects on the local economy including builders and other trades, contractors and new residents purchasing goods and services from other local businesses. - 61.
+- 60. Rezoning of this block of land will enable several new lots to be created for residential use in the short to medium term (10 years).
+The development will then anchor up this northwestern part of Ashburton as an area for medium density residential development. - 61.
+The ODP ensures that there is three main access points via road into and out of the site. - 62.
+Regarding medium density development in accord with the zone, the benefits of the re-zoning include:

+- Enabling greater residential density with the development and within proximity to recreation options. - Providing a better utilization of land for residential development through the medium density Residential C zoning as opposed to Residential D zoning (a lower density), where infrastructural assets and land is better utilised i.e. Residential D zoning, minimum 4000m2 lots with 15% max coverage retains a lot of underutilised land. - Some elements of the existing infrastructure will be able to be utilised creating efficiencies. - The scale of the development is such that connections into existing infrastructure for sewerage and water supply can be undertaken. - More generally the rezoning will ultimately result in growth which will increase the rating base and generate a higher level of development contributions for the Council. - The economic activity associated with the development includes land purchase and development, infrastructure construction and installation, built development and increased expenditure from new residents.
+There are also the consequential effects on the local economy including builders and other trades, contractors and new residents purchasing goods and services from other local businesses. - 63.
 Development associated with the proposed new residential areas is therefore expected to generate direct expenditure over all phases of the development as well as subsequent flow on effects.
-The proposal would enable on-going rates of construction that would provide employment for FTEs over the life of the development.

-62. Regarding the positive impact on the local economy, development of the rezoned land will add notably to the local economy.
+The proposal would enable on-going rates of construction that would provide employment for FTEs over the life of the development. - 64.
+Regarding the positive impact on the local economy, development of the rezoned land will add notably to the local economy.